 The Poor Man’s Covered Call is a very specific type of spread.
 As you know, we’ve been covering option spreads for several Coffee With Markus Sessions.

-We’ve also covered the Covered Call’s strategy in-depth on our YouTube Channel.
-You can find a playlist dedicated to Covered Calls here
+We’ve also covered the Covered Call strategy in-depth on our YouTube Channel, and you can watch it here

 In this article, we’re discussing the difference between trading stocks, covered calls, and the Poor Man’s Covered Call.

 Let’s take a look at trading stocks first.
 Let’s say that you’re bullish on a stock like Boeing (BA).
 If you were bullish on this stock, you might purchase a decent amount of stock, let’s say 100 shares.

 At the time of the original writing of this article, this stock’s strike price was $180.
 If you purchased 100 shares of Boeing, at $180 dollars each, this would require $18,000 in purchasing power.

 If the stock’s price increases by $10, to $190, you stand to earn $1,000 in net profit.
 So you’ve risked $18,000 to earn $1,000.
 If the stock price increases to $200, you’ll earn $2,000 and so on.